Acupressure Training for Medical Providers & Birth Professionals

 - One hour training module - Using Moxibustion (filmed by Debra Betts)

-- One hour live Q&A with Debra Betts and Stephanie Gianarelli (June 30th at 5 pm PST)
+- One hour live Q&A with Debra Betts and Stephanie Gianarelli on December 1st at 5 PM PST

 - Certificate of completion